NERC-CEH/RMAVIS/README.md

     have a LaTeX distribution already installed.
 4. From the R terminal run `RMAVIS::runApp()`.

-If you wish to use the NVC-matching functions outside of the `RMAVIS` app, these are also made available through the `RMAVIS` package.
+If you wish to use the VC-matching functions outside of the `RMAVIS` app, these are also made available through the `RMAVIS` package.

 ## Recommended Citation